laice/goontube-genie/README.md

 * Optional automatic playlist removal of played links
 * Permanently saved playlists in sync storage
+* Management of individual playlist entries
+* Gathering title data from youtube api so you dont have to remember vids by their shortcodes
 * Automatic gathering relevant links from video sites, removing need for copy/paste
-* Other stuff I'm not remembering now cause I just banged this out in a day
+* Other stuff I'm not remembering now